Department of Communicative Disorders

 - A yearly orientation workshop with paid CEUs will be offered to all adjunct clinical supervisors and off-campus supervisors who collaborate with the Department of Communicative Disorders.
 This will provide both theoretical and best practices training that is consistent with our curriculum.

 - One of the department’s Grand Rounds for Master’s students will focus on how to respond to non-efficacious service delivery by others once the student is a professional and how to advance best practices in a collaborative fashion.
 This will be presented on a once every two years basis.

 - Second year master’s students will continue to complete a clinical action research project using one of their clinical cases and present the results of their research at the CODI graduate conferences held in the spring of each year.

-Focus Area: Clinical Education
+Focus Area: Research and Clinical Education